briefercloud/layerform/blog/source-available-is-not-open-source.md

 Similarly, software is either open-source or not open-source.
 There's no "half-open source".

 When companies or individuals try to misconstrue non-open-source software as open-source, I call that _open-source washing_.
+As a note, there's nothing wrong with software not being open-source — I just want to be accurate with the terminology.

 In this post, I'll elucidate the differences between open-source and source-available software and explain why "open-source washing" is harmful.